amogus22877769/bandit_bot_abuse/README.md

 ```

 ## Run locally
-To run the project you need to configure api_id, api_hash, and, of course the length of the words you are getting with the pixel box the words are taking on the screen.
+To run the project you need to configure api_id, api_hash, and, of course the length of the words you are getting.
 And you also need to parse the list of words, if their length is greater then 5 (read below)
 #### main.py
 ```python
 <...>